BOLTZZ/Quantum-Computing-Book/README.md

 # Quantum Computing Book
-Code examples in the quantum computing book I'm working on.
+Code examples in the quantum computing book I'm currently working on.